ThinkingBeyond/BeyondQuantum-2026/Vladislav Ciolac and Menna Mahmoud/README.md

 ![BeyondQuantum Banner for Research Projects](../BeyondQuantum_Banner_Research_Projects_2026.png)

-# Analysis of Side-Channel Attacks on the BB84 protocol and Discovering the Mathematical and Statistical Limitations of BB84
+# Analysis of side-channel attacks on the BB84 protocol and discovering it's mathematical and statistical limitations

 ## Research Questions